-The Service Provider's mere indication that it made in its submissions, that the portfolio was diversified through a number of structured notes with a range of issuers and with diversified listed underlyings, cannot reasonably provide in itself sufficient and adequate comfort on the level of diversification/adequacy of such investments.
+The Service Provider's mere indication that it made in its submissions, that the portfolio was diversified through a range of structured notes with varying terms and issuers cannot reasonably provide, in itself, sufficient and adequate comfort on the level of diversification/adequacy of such investments.
 Various other aspects cannot be ignored by the Service Provider.